Editorial Policies

 FOCUS AND SCOPE

-The Journal Orthopaedi and Traumatology Surabaya (JOINTS) research topics are related to education and training in the field of orthopedics and traumatology in developing countries, including original articles, case reports, and review articles.
+The Journal of Orthopaedi and Traumatology Surabaya (JOINTS) is dedicated to advancing knowledge and practice in all aspects of orthopedics and traumatology.
+We welcome original articles, case reports, and review articles that contribute to education and training in orthopedics and traumatology.
 Manuscripts dealing with (but not limited to) the following areas will be considered:

 SECTION POLICIES